ghiscoding/Angular-Slickgrid/docs/events/Available-Events.md

 // 1. with PubSub instance
 this.angularGrid.instances?.eventPubSubService?.subscribe('onCellChange', (payload) => console.log('PubSub, cell changed data:', payload));

-// 2. with event listener on grid container.
-Notice the lowercase on the event name, this can be configured with `eventNamingStyle` grid option this.gridContainerElm.addEventListener('oncellchange', (e) => this.handleOnCellChange(e));

-handleOnCellChange(e) {
+// 2. with CustomEvent in the View (see html code below) handleOnCellChange(e) {
   // `eventData` is the event it was triggered from and `args` is the data payload const { eventData, args } = e.detail;